DmitryStarkin/android_async_lib/README.md

 mainThread() - task is performed in the main thread

-Executors, in addition to global ones, can be linked to the lifecycle of an Activity or Fragment using the connectToLifecycle(owner: LifecycleOwner) method
+Executors, in addition to global ones, can be linked to the [Lifecycle](https://developer.android.com/reference/androidx/lifecycle/Lifecycle?hl=ru) of an Activity or Fragment using the connectToLifecycle(owner: LifecycleOwner) method

 There are extensions for [LifecycleOwner](https://developer.android.com/reference/androidx/lifecycle/LifecycleOwner) that do this automatically